GRASS logo

 Name of input clump raster map

 Preferably the output of r.clump.
-If no clump map is given than MASK is used.
+If no clump map is given, raster mask is used instead.

 centroids=name